adalton/apue3/Chapter11/Readme.md

    associated with a pending job?
 How would this affect the `job_remove` function?

+   The current synchronization mechanism --- the r/w lock assocaited with the queue -- protects the queue.
+If we want to support multithreaded modification of a job, then we'd need some sort of lock associated with each job.
+The `job_find` function would then need to lock that lock before comparing the thread IDs, and unlock the lock afterwards.
+The API to change the ID would need to lock the lock, make the modification, and unlock the lock.
+(Here a "lock" could be a r/w lock, mutex, etc.)

+   Note that with this configuration, `find_job` could find a job, return it, and some other thread could then change the thread ID of that job before `job_remove` is called, so clients would need to be able to deal with that.
+   An alternative approach would be to have `find_job` remove the job that it returns, so that it would be impossible to modify the ID of a job that was already in progress.

 3. Apply the techniques shown in Figure 11.15 to the worker thread example (Figures 11.1 and 11.14) to implement the worker thread function.
 Don't forget to update the `queue_init` function to initialize the condition